-Andrew Ippel and Kevin Randall are the teachers in the SOAAR program.
+Andrew Ippel and Amy Hoogeveen are the teachers in the SOAAR program.
 Mr. Ippel is certified in the area of special education and taught students with moderate cognitive impairments for nine years prior to moving to Nicaragua.
 He works with children with significant needs and assists general education teachers as they teach students with disabilities.
-Mrs. Randall has taught at NCA International as the Learning Resources teacher for 9 years, and she coordinates our tutoring program.
-She works with small groups of children in the areas of reading, math, and study skills, as well as continuing to run the tutoring program.
+He also supervises our SOAAR classroom assistants.
+Ms. Hoogeveen serves as the Learning Resources teacher.
+She works with small groups of children in the areas of reading, math, and study skills, and coordinates the tutoring program at NCAI.
+Ms. Camryn Mitchell serves as our part-time certified speech and language pathologist, while also supporting students at Tesoros de Dios.
 Mrs. Marysol Zamora supports the SOAAR program as our school psychologist, assisting with evaluations, observations, and counseling services.

-In the past, NCA International was not able to accept students with significant needs because of the level of support they needed.
+*In the past, NCA International was not able to accept students with significant needs.
 Through the SOAAR program we now have the staff and resources to work with students who have moderate and severe disabilities.
 Therefore, ALL students, regardless of ability or disability, are welcome to apply to NCA International.
-The SOAAR committee will recommend that NCA International accept students with disabilities on a case-by-case basis, if we believe we can accommodate their unique learning needs.
-Once accepted by the SOAAR committee, the students will still go through the regular admissions process into NCA International.
+The Child Study Team will recommend that NCA International accept students with disabilities on a case-by-case basis, if we believe we can accommodate their unique learning needs.
+Once accepted by the Child Study Team, the students will still go through the regular admissions process into NCA International.

 Why does the SOAAR program exist at NCA International?